Mharomoincpass/scrapper/README.md

 Meta Ad Library Scraper
 Overview
-This Python script scrapes advertisements from the Meta Ad Library based on a specified keyword and country code.
+This Python script scrapes advertisements from the Meta Ad Library using a specified keyword and country code.
 It extracts ad details such as the advertiser, ad text, ad link, active time, and media (images and videos), ranks the top 5 ads by their active duration, and saves the results to a CSV file.
 Additionally, it downloads media files for the top 5 ads to a designated folder.

 Features

-Scrapes ads from the Meta Ad Library using a keyword and country code.
+Scrapes Ads: Fetches ads from the Meta Ad Library based on a keyword and country code.
-Extracts ad details: advertiser, ad text, ad link, page ID, active time, days active, and ad variations.
+Extracts Details: Collects ad metadata including advertiser, ad text, ad link, page ID, active time, days active, and ad variations.
-Downloads images and videos for the top 5 ads based on active duration.
+Downloads Media: Saves images and videos for the top 5 ads, ranked by active duration.
-Saves ad metadata to a CSV file (meta_ads_ranked.csv).
+Saves to CSV: Exports ad metadata to meta_ads_ranked.csv.
-Saves media files to the ad_media folder with proper file extensions based on content type.
+Organizes Media: Stores media files in the ad_media folder with proper extensions based on content type.
-Handles cookie popups and scrolling to load more ads.
+Handles Interactions: Manages cookie popups and scrolls to load more ads.
-Includes error handling for robust scraping.
+Robust Error Handling: Includes error handling for reliable scraping.

 Requirements

-Python 3.6+
+Python: Version 3.6 or higher.
-Dependencies (install via pip):pip install undetected-chromedriver requests
+Dependencies:Install the required packages using pip:pip install undetected-chromedriver requests

 Chrome Browser: Ensure Chrome is installed, as undetected_chromedriver requires it.
-The script uses Chrome version 136 (specified via version_main=136).
+The script targets Chrome version 136 (specified via version_main=136).
-Internet Connection: Required to access the Meta Ad Library and download media.
+Internet Connection: Needed to access the Meta Ad Library and download media.

 Setup

 Clone or Download the Script:

-Save the script as meta_ad_scraper.py (or any preferred name).
+Save the script as meta_ad_scraper.py (or your preferred name).

 Install Dependencies:

-Run the following command to install required packages:pip install undetected-chromedriver requests
+Run the following command to install the required packages:pip install undetected-chromedriver requests

 Verify Chrome Installation:

 Ensure Chrome is installed and compatible with version 136.
-If Chrome updates break compatibility, you may need to adjust the version_main parameter in init_driver().
+If Chrome updates cause compatibility issues, adjust the version_main parameter in the init_driver() function.